Product literature: Promotional Literature

 Promotional literature is a class of product literature that endorses and advocates for the selection and usage of a product.
 The primary function of promotional literature is to act as a form of advertising for the product that emphasises the benefits of choosing it.
 It also aims to mitigate the compromising effects that product uncertainty can have on a consumer.
-(Hong & Pavlou, 2014).
 There does not necessarily have to be any differences between competing products, and often successful product differentiation will create an imagined perception of greater quality to become more popular in the market.
-(Dickson & Ginter, 1987).

 The price of a good can in of itself be a marketing tool.
 Consumers may view a product as of higher quality if the upfront cost surpasses that of its competition.
 Additionally, if the message of a product is transmitted in an expensive manner, such as through a multi-million dollar commercial with national exposure, the consumer may in turn place a greater degree of faith in the quality of the product.
-(Milgrom & Roberts, 1986).
-Different forms of promotional literature may include materials such as pamphlets, posters, videos, audio tracks and online resources.
-(Law insider, 2022).
 While promotional literature used for advertising is often an explicit endorsement of a specific product, it can alternately serve to build or affirm the reputation of the brand behind the product.
 This is most commonly done by brands who are seeking to uphold standards of quality or consumer expectation.
-(Rao & Monroe, 1989).

 Promotional literature can be supplied directly to the consumer via systems such as print mail and electronic correspondence, or it can be indirectly supplied to the product's target audience as material that is associated with the acquisition of the product.
 There is continued debate as to which method of delivery is more effective at selling a product.
-(Jackson, Keith & Burdick, 1987).
 It is also possible for promotional literature to be memorised and utilised by a salesperson of the product.
 Though in this case it is worth noting that the role of literature in this practice does not fit into the conventional understanding of written literature.
 Instead, the information becomes subject to the psychological pressures that come with selling person to person.
-(Dichter et al., 1954).

 While the primary function of promotional literature is to make the product appeal to a consumer, it can also be used as a form of market research by the manufacturer.
 It can also be presented through permission based marketing as opposed to traditional methods of advertising.
 Additionally, there is no universally agreed format dictating how large or factually supported the promotional literature of a product should be.
-(BMJ, 1970).
 It is up to the manufacturer to determine what quantity and accuracy of material is appropriate to make available for the consumer.